Asset Loading#

 └── index.ts

-Load them with the @ prefix:
+Load with the @ prefix:

 const icon = loadImage("@my-ui-kit/icons/check.png")